MattCheely/requirejs-maven-plugin/README.md

 The plugin has a very simple design.
 Just provide a json confg file for the optimization process as documented at http://requirejs.org/docs/optimization.html#wholeproject

+**node support**

+Node.js is the fastest way to run the r.js optimizer.
+The plugin will try to detect if node is available and will use it if it is.
+You can also specify a path to the node executable if it's not in the path.
+If node cannot be found, the plugin falls back to the much slower rhino js runtime.

 **forward/backward/sideways compatible**

 We'll make an effort to keep the r.js version embedded in the plugin up to date, but if